mericcintosun/alvion/QuickStartTemplate/README.md

 When you compile and generate smart contract artifacts, your frontend component will automatically generate typescript application clients from smart contract artifacts and move them to `frontend/src/contracts` folder, see [`generate:app-clients` in package.json](projects/QuickStartTemplate-frontend/package.json).
 Afterwards, you are free to import and use them in your frontend application.

 The frontend starter also provides an example of interactions with your HelloWorldClient in [`AppCalls.tsx`](projects/QuickStartTemplate-frontend/src/components/AppCalls.tsx) component by default.

+## New Features

+### 🤖 AI-Powered Chat Assistant

+This project now includes a Gemini AI backend service that provides:

+- **Intelligent Chat Interface** - Ask questions about Algorand, DeFi, smart contracts, and NFTs
+- **Streaming Responses** - Real-time AI responses using Server-Sent Events
+- **Specialized Knowledge** - Trained specifically for Algorand and DeFi topics
+- **Seamless Integration** - Fully integrated with the existing UI design system

+To use the AI assistant:

+1. Start the Gemini backend: `cd projects/QuickStartTemplate-gemini-backend && npm run dev`
+2. Open the frontend and click the "AI Assistant" button in the navbar
+3. Ask questions about Algorand, smart contracts, or DeFi concepts

+The AI assistant is powered by Google's Gemini 2.5 Flash model and provides accurate, helpful responses about blockchain technology and Algorand-specific features.

 ## Next Steps